paulbrodersen/netgraph/docs/source/sphinx_gallery_output/plot_17_multipartite_layout.rst

 Multi-partite & shell node layouts
 ==================================

-Draw a multi-partite in successive layers or in concentric circles.
+Draw a multi-partite graph in successive layers or in concentric circles.

 ..
 GENERATED FROM PYTHON SOURCE LINES 10-12